-- The PCV valve will also protect the engine in case of a backfire, which causes a sudden high-pressure pulse in the intake manifold.
-This forces the PCV valve closed so that the backfire flame can’t reach the crankcase, where it could ignite flammable fumes and cause damage.
+- The PCV valve will also protect the engine in case of a backfire.
+A backfire causes a sudden high-pressure pulse in the intake manifold.
+This forces the PCV valve closed so that the backfire flame can’t reach the crankcase.

-It is critical that the PCV system must be kept clean.
+A clean PCV system is very important.
 Otherwise airflow will be insufficient.
 A plugged or malfunctioning PCV system will eventually damage an engine.
 Contaminants accumulate in the engine oil, and unrelieved crankcase pressure can blow out gaskets and seals, creating oil leaks.
-A poorly maintained engine’s PCV system will eventually become contaminated with oil sludge.
+A poorly maintained engine PCV system will eventually become contaminated with oil sludge.

 The major component in the PCV system is the PCV valve.
 It consists of a simple spring-loaded valve with a sliding pintle inside.
 The movement of the pintle up and down changes the orifice opening to regulate the volume of air passing through the PCV valve.

-The location of the valve allows it to pull vapors from inside the engine without sucking oil from the crankcase (baffles inside the valve cover or valley cover deflect and help separate droplets of oil from the blowby vapors).
+The location of the valve allows it to pull vapors from inside the engine without sucking oil from the crankcase.
+There are baffles inside the valve cover or valley cover that deflect and help separate droplets of oil from the blowby vapors.

 A hose connects the top of the PCV valve to a vacuum port on the throttle body, carburetor or intake manifold.
-This allows the vapors to be siphoned directly into the engine.
+Allowing the vapors to be siphoned directly into the engine.